-Everyone has their own unique pattern of behaviour related to their romantic relationships.
+Everyone has their own unique pattern of behavior related to their romantic relationships.
+Here are 5 common patterns that occur in relationship and how to identify yours.

 And why not, the living condition changes, the way the bonding happens, changes and even the minute details that make up the relationship “real”, changes.
 Basically, as our current external situation transforms, we are naturally led to believe “things have changed”.